House entrance in the oasis town of Oualata, Mauritania

 Core area “Conserving nature and natural resources, protecting life on Earth” Achieving food security, protecting soils and fish stocks Internal link

-Germany is helping Mauritania with protecting its very species-rich fishing grounds, sustainably managing the farming, grazing and forest lands in the south of the country and adapting to climate change.
+Germany is assisting Mauritania in protecting its species-rich fishing grounds, sustainably managing the farming, grazing and forest land in the south of the country and adapting to climate change.

 Worker repairing locomotives of an iron ore company in Nouadhibou, Mauritania